-Everyone always wants to get the most out of their day in Magic Kingdom.
+Everyone always wants to get the most out of their day at Magic Kingdom.
 It’s such a vast park and with poor planning you can find yourself walking backwards and forwards across the park.
-I have created a Magic Kingdom Itinerary to help to achieve 10 attractions before lunch time.
+I have created a 1 day Magic Kingdom Itinerary to help to achieve 10 attractions before lunch time.

 This is something we achieved on our first day in Magic Kingdom in August 2017.
 Battling the heat and the crowds, I realised that it’s very achievable to experience plenty of attractions with some planning beforehand.

 This ideal Magic Kingdom Itinerary takes into account booking and using our three Fastpasses available to us, and also arriving at Magic Kingdom for the opening of the park.

 It would be impossible to cover all areas of the park so this Magic Kingdom itinerary covers Fantasyland, Adventureland and Liberty Square.